The race to beat the drop: Middlesbrough, Hull and Huddersfield involved in Championship relegation battle

 Wigan, Charlton following closely behind

-Goalscorers capable of Championship success are few and far between, but it appears that is a component that has contributed to their struggles; top scorer Kieffer Moore has six so far, but troublingly, three of those have come in his last three.
+Goalscorers capable of Championship success are few and far between, but it appears that is a component that has contributed to their struggles; top scorer Kieffer Moore has six so far, but three of those have come in his last four.

 Fortunately, that has gone hand-in-hand with the aforementioned spike in form.
-Brushing Reading aside on their own patch earlier this week earned the Latics their biggest winning margin of the season to date and it couldn't have come at a much better time.
+Brushing Reading aside on their own patch earned the Latics their biggest winning margin of the season to date, before they upset the applecart at the opposite end of the table days later, beating leaders West Brom to cut their advantage over Leeds to just one point.
+It couldn't have come at a much better time.

 Who could forget the brilliant start Charlton had?
 They rose as high as second ahead of the first international break of the season, going six unbeaten in their first Championship campaign since 2015/16 but an ill-timed injury to talismanic striker Lyle Taylor coincided with a real struggle for form over the next few months.